OUR HISTORY

 As we celebrate our 10th anniversary, our team’s growth and strength can be gauged by many measures.

+Like any new team starting out, we used other people’s equipment and workout spaces for years until we had enough funds for our own.
 The first year’s indoor practices were at Holyoke Rows.
 We borrowed two second-hand dragon boats and a safety launch for water practices at Northampton Community Rowing.
 NCR shared their ergs and space with us at a variety of rented retail spaces for indoor practices.
 The arrangement came to a halt when the Covid-19 pandemic shut down group gatherings.
 Around that time, large ice blocks on fast-moving currents rearranged the river and tore away NCR’s new metal docks.
 We had to move.

 Founder